Report by Hans Schaefer,

 Flowers at 4000m near Shangmujč.
 See next picture for details.

 Flowers at 4300m altitude near Shangmujč.
-The violet flowers are rhododendron (r. lapponica), which has flowers in April/May, and, in this picture, in October.
+The violet flowers are rhododendron (r. lapponica), which has flowers in April/May, and, in this picture, a second time in October.

-The blue ones are gentian.
+The blue ones are gentiana.
 The white ones are called (in German) "Edelweiss" and both are protected in the European Alps.

 All these flowers are abundant in the whole area described here.
 The same vegetation you will find near the glacier lake at Yajiageng.